Corentin7301/wildcount/README.md

 # todo:
-- [ ] : for production, turn return url in nhost for emails sent
-- [ ] : manage connection not available
 - [ ] : create filters in list page for sort by All obs or By one day (input the - day's date) or By period
 - [ ] : check nuxt.config & metas
-- [x] : Create a Change password method
 - [ ] : Test install app button
 - [ ] : Pass to PWA
 - [ ] : Add analytics ?
 - [ ] : Connect form of send-comment to Netlify
 - [ ] : Add swipe between pages
-- [ ] : Add animals choice (menu) as filter to list page
 - [ ] : Beta ?
 - [ ] : Demo ?
+- [ ] : for production, turn return url in nhost for emails sent
+- [x] : Add animals choice (menu) as filter to list page
+- [x] : Create a Change password method
+- [x] : manage connection not available
 - [x] Add Pages:
   - [x] : my-account
   - [x] : Tutorial